janduplessis883/streamlit-cal/README.md

 ## Admin Access

-To access the admin panel, use the password `super user` in the sidebar.
+To access the admin panel, use the password.

 ## Dependencies